wazuh/wazuh-documentation/source/user-manual/files-backup/wazuh-central-components.rst

 Wazuh central components
 ========================

 To create a backup of the central components of your Wazuh installation, follow these steps.
-Repeat them for every cluster node you're doing the back up.
+Repeat them on every cluster node you're doing the back up for.

 .. note::